Below are the requirements and guidelines for Molecular Biology Program Students.

 In order to allow fair access to thesis labs, students and faculty should not make firm commitments regarding choice of a thesis lab until the Monday after the end of the last rotation (early March).
 Students should discuss their interest in working in the lab of the potential Thesis Advisor during the year and learn whether space will be available and whether a faculty member “in principle” will direct their thesis.
 When a choice has been made, submit this information to the Program office.

-A Thesis Agreement Form will be signed by the student and PI after final grades have posted.
+A Thesis Agreement Form will be signed by the student, PI, and Department Chair after final grades have posted.
 This form states the student's progress during the first year.

 The Molecular Biology Program is responsible for students only during their first year.
 Financial support beyond the first academic year is a departmental responsibility.
 Every effort will be made to assist students in finding an advisor, but ultimately, each student is responsible for making appropriate arrangements.
 Only in exceptional circumstances, and with approval of the Program Director, will the Program continue financial support beyond one year.

-A student may elect to join a thesis lab outside the MB Program.
-However, the Program cannot guarantee stipend support for students in labs outside the Program.
+A student may elect to join a thesis lab outside the Molecular Biology Program.
+However, the Program cannot guarantee stipend support for students in labs outside the Bioscience PhD Programs.
+Additional coursework may be required.

 The Program recommends each participating department maintain the current stipend amount but departments may vary on other support, i.e., insurance benefits.
 Please consult the individual department and potential thesis advisor about support.